maguitaria/maguitaria/README.md

 ### Hi there 👋
 I am a Web programming student at OAMK.
-Currently studying Object Oriented Programming in Javascript.
 Welcome to see my projects!😄
 <!--
 **maguitaria/maguitaria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.